Open-Attestation/decentralized-renderer-react-template/README.md

 - The `index.ts` file contains the logic to communicate with the host embedding your renderer.
 You might not need to update this file.
 - The template registry configuration is located in the `src/templates/index.tsx` file.
 - Templates are located in the `src/templates` folder.
-You can add as many template as required and structure the code accordingly.
+You can add as many templates as required and structure the code accordingly.
 - Document samples contain fake data to test the templates you build.
 You can create a TypeScript interface to make sure that your template uses the correct expected document:
   - Create a type describing the kind of document you expect to render (For instance, check `CustomTemplateCertificate` in `src/sample.tsx`).
   - Create a template consuming that interface, using the `TemplateProps` helper from `@govtechsg/decentralized-renderer-react-components` (For instance, check the template in the `src/templates/customTemplate/customTemplate.tsx` file).